berufsbildung-basel/parkit-spec/README.md

 ### Rules

 #### Parking Spot
-- A parking spot can be occupied by one car or two motorcycles at the same time
+- A parking spot can be occupied by one car at the same time
 - A parking spot can be set "unavailable" (including an optional "reason" comment) by administrative users for a specified duration (start date/time, end date/time).
   Parking spots are "available" by default.
 When a parking spot is set to "unavailable",